 Not sure how this release passed me by — this being the Foremost English Language PINK CRES Blog, and all — but I’m glad I found it.

 I’m happy to report that PINK CRES has finally arrived to the current day music scene!
 After two full albums of mostly re-hashed 3rd-wave Kpop, our girls have traveled home to a decidedly Japanese pop sound with the astounding “Tokyo Confusion”.
 What we have here is EDM, but with a really dark under current that, while it channels 1983 New Wave, is absolutely contemporary.
 It definitely has a New Wave vibe, though, in the same way that Orange Caramel songs and videos feel of being from a different era despite being fresh.
-Dirty secret: you could simplify this instrumental to something more group-appropriate, and it would seamlessly fit in with Orange Caramel’s catalog.
-Shhh!
-Don’t tell anyone I said that!
+Coincidentally, you could simplify this instrumental to something more group-appropriate, and it would seamlessly fit in with Orange Caramel’s catalog.

 This here arrangement is dense, though, and very Japanese in its execution and choice of employed sounds.
 Odd harmonies delivered via vocoder, well-placed stutters, eerie synths, and even a traditional kokyū during the instrumental break; there are a lot of things going on, and much of it is drenched in DUB levels of reverb.
 This is basically psychedelic EDM, which might not work so well were it presented any more seriously than this is, which is to say, not serious at all.